sephinek/document-scanner-app/README.md

-# Document Scanner: Script Detection Application
+# Document Scanner📄: Script Detection Application

 Document Scanner is a front-end web application designed for real-time text recognition from live photos using Tesseract.js.
 This tool automates text recognition and data extraction, significantly reducing manual data entry and enhancing efficiency.